glmlm/file-association.nvim/README.md

     },
     exts = {
       -- NOTE: Enter the program directory as key,
-      -- and the list of file extensions you want to open with it as value
+      -- and the table of file extensions you want to open with it as value

       -- For example:
       -- ['/path/to/app'] = { 'ext' },
     },
-    -- optional: You can change the file manager that opens when you select a folder directory -- filer = 'xdg-open',
+    -- optional: You can change the file manager that opens when you select a folder directory -- filer = '/path/to/your_filer',
   },
 }
 ```